-The Project involves implementation of a package of complementary components in compliance with the specific objectives of the OPRD, which focuses on the development of sustainable urban transport in the third largest city in Bulgaria.
+The Project involves implementation of a package of complementary investments, which focus on the development of a modern, sustainable and safe urban transport in the third largest city in Bulgaria.
 The main components of the Project include:

-- Introduction of a 14.85 km Bus Rapid Transit (“BRT”) corridor to reduce travel times and increase public transport usage.
+- Introduction of a Bus Rapid Transit ("BRT") corridor to reduce travel times and increase public transport usage.

 - Introduction of a system for provision of public urban transport vehicles priority at intersections along BRT corridor.